Complete Medical Records: Your Best Defense

 - Include patient emails sent or received outside the portal.

-- When using transcription and speech recognition technology, carefully review transcribed documents and edit as necessary.
-Prohibit notations such as “dictated but not read” or “I take no responsibility for the quality and validity of the information in this document.”
+- When using transcription and speech recognition technology, carefully review transcribed documents and edit them as necessary.
+Prohibit notations such as "dictated but not read" or "I take no responsibility for the quality and validity of the information in this document."

 - Paper Record Documentation

 - Each page of the paper medical record should be labeled with the patient's name and date of birth or medical record number.